 The Northwest Pennsylvania (NW PA) Veteran Suicide Prevention Program operates on a three-pronged approach involving healthcare providers, community organizations, and Veterans and their families.
 As the Program is currently recruiting healthcare and community partners and planning training opportunities, we’d like to introduce our program implementation team.
-While there are many people involved with this initiative, these four individuals represent the public face of our efforts and are the ones forging relationships with our partners and stakeholders.
+While there are many people involved with this initiative, these individuals represent the public face of our efforts and are the ones forging relationships with our partners and stakeholders.

 Please reach out to us if you have any questions or would like to know more about connection with our program implementation group.

 Greg Griffith is a Senior Program Implementation Specialist.
 In his role, Greg provides technical assistance, site consultation and mentorship, and program implementation to community partners and stakeholders.
 Greg previously worked on behalf of the Suicide Prevention Technical Assistance Center and Veterans Administration programming initiatives.